Business Visitor Visa: Applicant Guide

 The question of whether you will need a Business Visitor visa will depend on your nationality, and whether you are deemed a ‘visa national‘ or ‘non-visa national’.

 Under the rules, most visa nationals will need to apply for a Business Visitor visa to be able to undertake business activities in the UK.
-A visa national is any citizen from the list of countries under the Immigration Rules who need a visa to visit the UK — from Afghanistan to Zimbabwe — although nationals of Qatar, Bahrain, Kuwait, Oman, Saudi Arabia and the United Arab Emirates (UAE) can apply for an electronic visa waiver (EVW).
+A visa national is any citizen from the list of countries under the Immigration Rules who need a visa to visit the UK — from Afghanistan to Zimbabwe.

-In contrast, non-visa nationals — namely, citizens whose nationality does not appear on the visa national list — will not need a visa in advance of travelling to the UK, although they must still request entry clearance at a UK port of entry.
+In contrast, non-visa nationals — namely, citizens whose nationality does not appear on the visa national list — will not need a visa in advance of travelling to the UK, but most now need an ETA under the UK’s new entry system, and must still request entry clearance at a UK port of entry.
 Additionally, over the course of the next few months, UK travel requirements will be changing, where non-visa nationals will soon be required to obtain electronic travel authorisation (ETA) prior to travel.

 Visitor visa or ETA?